Japan showcases island invasion tactics in annual firepower show

 Japanese and Chinese naval and coastguard ships have circled each other around the disputed islets since Japan’s government purchased the formerly privately owned territory in 2012.

-The U.S. government has said it recognizes Japan’s administration of the islands, and that they are covered by the security treaty that obligates America to come to Japan’s defense.
+The U.S. government has said it recognises Japan’s administration of the islands, and that they are covered by the security treaty that obligates America to come to Japan’s defence.
+(Reporting by Tim Kelly; Editing by Ryan Woo)